agraef/lua-octave/README.md

 This version comes with a rockspec which lets you conveniently install the module using [luarocks][].

-To build and install: `sudo luarocks make`
+To build and install: `sudo luarocks install lua-octave`

-To uninstall: `sudo luarocks remove luaoct`
+To uninstall: `sudo luarocks remove lua-octave`

 The module can also be installed in the usual way if you don't have luarocks, as follows: